versionone/VersionOne.SDK.JavaScript/README.md

 `npm install coffee-script -g`

+Next,to install the other dependencies, type:

+`npm install`

-To build, type:
+Finally, to build, type:

 `. ./build.sh`

-You can run the sample against our public test instance now by typing:
+You can now run the sample against our public test instance now by typing:

 `node sample.js`